 Not seasonally adjusted CPI measures

-The Consumer Price Index for All Urban Consumers (CPI-U) increased 2.0 percent
+The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.2 percent over

-the index was unchanged prior to seasonal adjustment.
+index was essentially unchanged prior to seasonal adjustment.

 The Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W)

-The Chained Consumer Price Index for All Urban Consumers (C-CPI-U) increased 1.9
+The Chained Consumer Price Index for All Urban Consumers (C-CPI-U) decreased 0.2

 percent over the last 12 months.
-For the month, the index fell 0.1 percent on a
+For the month, the index declined 0.1 percent on a

 not seasonally adjusted basis.
-Please note that the indexes for the post-2012 period are
+Please note that the indexes for the past 10 to 12

 Facilities for Sensory Impaired